ajbanjara/Wireshark/Development.md

 ### Completed

-  - [/DropWin32GTK1](/Development/DropWin32GTK1): Thoughts about dropping GTK1 support on Win32
+  - [DropWin32GTK1](/Development/DropWin32GTK1): Thoughts about dropping GTK1 support on Win32

-  - [/PatchHandling](/Development/PatchHandling): Changing patch handling policy
+  - [Patch Handling](/Development/PatchHandling): Changing patch handling policy

-  - [/Examples](/Development/Examples): Example files, which are used by the various installers as default files
+  - [Examples](/Development/Examples): Example files, which are used by the various installers as default files

-  - [ReplaceDeprecatedGtkGLibFunctionUsage](/ReplaceDeprecatedGtkGLibFunctionUsage): An ongoing project to replace use of deprecated GTK and GLib functions.
+  - [Replace Deprecated Gtk and GLib Function Usage](/ReplaceDeprecatedGtkGLibFunctionUsage): An ongoing project to replace use of deprecated GTK and GLib functions.

-  - [GoingGTK3](/GoingGTK3): A project to prepare the Shark to migrate from GTK+ 2 to GTK+ 3
+  - [Going GTK3](/GoingGTK3): A project to prepare the Shark to migrate from GTK+ 2 to GTK+ 3

-  - [/QtShark](/Development/QtShark): Qt based version of Wireshark.
+  - [QtShark](/Development/QtShark): Qt based version of Wireshark.

-  - [/Update](/Development/Update): Check version and Update Wireshark on a frequent basis
+  - [Update](/Development/Update): Check version and Update Wireshark on a frequent basis

 ## Tools

   - [Asn2wrs](/Asn2wrs): How to create a dissector using the ASN.1 compiler

-  - [/WiresharkEnvCmd](/Development/WiresharkEnvCmd): A batch script to set environment variables useful for Windows development on older 1.12.x or earlier versions
+  - [WiresharkEnvCmd](/Development/WiresharkEnvCmd): A batch script to set environment variables useful for Windows development on older 1.12.x or earlier versions

   - [idl2wrs](/idl2wrs): [CORBA](/CORBA) IDL to Wireshark Plugin Generator [idl2wrs](http://www.wireshark.org/docs/man-pages/idl2wrs.html)

-  - [FuzzTesting](/FuzzTesting): tools to stress test protocol dissectors
+  - [Fuzz Testing](/FuzzTesting): tools to stress test protocol dissectors

   - [Pidl](/Pidl): A perl-based [DCE/RPC](/DCE/RPC) IDL compiler (and Wireshark dissector generator) developed for Samba 4